 As leaders, we accept the responsibility to enable others to achieve shared purpose in conditions of uncertainty.

-- But how can we use public narrative more effectively to enable others to act with agency when faced with disruptive events along the journey of change?
+- How can we use public narrative more effectively to enable others to act with agency when faced with disruptive events along the journey of change?

 After the success of this training last year, public narrative educator and coach Sarah El Raheb is returning to run another session that will equip participants with the public narrative tools that enable people to move forward with shared purpose when faced with challenges like loss, difference, power, and change.